flipperdevices/flipperzero-firmware/README.md

 The pre-built fap file is made for the unleashed custom firmware.
 If you are on a different firmware you can download the `evil_portal.fap` file [at flipc.org](https://flipc.org/bigbrodude6119/flipper-zero-evil-portal?branch=main&root=flipper/flipper-evil-portal&firmware=unleashed) or you can build the `.fap` file yourself by following [these instructions](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/AppsOnSDCard.md).

-**Note** The official Flipper Zero firmware is unfortunately not supported.
-Some of the functions used in this app are not compatible.
+**Note** The official Flipper Zero firmware is now supported again thanks to @sboger.

 ## Install the pre-built app on the flipper